New Silk Roads - Ştefan Rusu - Knots, Stones, and Passes

 Dungan Mosque, Karakol, Kyrgyzstan, 2019.
 Image: Ștefan Rusu. © Insular Modernities.

 The Dungan Mosque was erected sometime between 1904 and 1907 as a place of worship for Karakol’s Dungan refugee population, which had settled in this newly-founded Russian military outpost in the 1880s after fleeing ethnic violence in China.
-The mosque was later named after Ibrahim Aji, the man who originally invited the famous Beijing architect Chou Seu and twenty carvers with skills in traditional Chinese architecture and composition techniques to build the mosque.
+The mosque was later named after Ibrahim Aji, the man who originally invited the famous Beijing architect Chou Seu and twenty carvers skilled in traditional Chinese architecture and composition to build the mosque.

 Architect’s House, Irdyk Villag, Kyrgyzstan, 2019.
 Image: Ștefan Rusu. © Insular Modernities.